jasonpriem/schol-search-study/instructions.md

 layout: base
 ---

+# Participant instructions

-Everything each participant needs to do should be here.
+*Everything each participant needs to do should be on this one page:*

 ## step 1: consent form